IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 ## <a name=PVC-block></a>Creating PVC for raw block volume

-Create a PVC YAML file, similar to the following `demo-pvc-raw-block.yaml` file, with the size of 1 Gb, where `volumeMode` is `Block`.
+Create a PVC YAML file, similar to the following `demo-pvc-raw-block.yaml` file, with the size of 1 Gb, with `volumeMode` defined as `Block`.

     kind: PersistentVolumeClaim
     apiVersion: v1